 \section{Introduction}

 Following the success of deep learning in computer vision, deep neural networks (DNNs) have now found their way to a wide range of imaging inverse problems \cite{mccann2017review,AMO19,ongie2020deep}.
 In some applications, learning the distribution of images from data is the only option.
 In others, existing methods based on hand-crafted priors are well established.
-Magnetic resonance image (MRI) reconstruction, for which sparsity based methods have been highly successful, is an example of the latter \cite{lu2008csmri}.
+Magnetic resonance imaging (MRI) reconstruction, for which sparsity-based methods have been highly successful, is an example of the latter \cite{lu2008csmri}.
 However, recent work suggests that image quality can be improved and computation times shortened significantly by the use of DNNs in MRI reconstruction \cite{chen2022ai}.

-At the same time, it is well known that DNNs trained for image classification admit so called adversarial examples -- images that have been altered in minor but very specific ways to change the label predicted by the network \cite{biggio2013evasion, szegedy2013intriguing}.
-In \cite{antun2020instabilities}, it was discovered that DNNs used in inverse problems (MRI and CT) exhibit similar behaviour.
-Namely, the authors show that perturbing the measurements slightly can lead to undesirable artifacts in the image reconstructed by the network, and that the same perturbations do not cause problems for state-of-the-art compressed sensing methods.
+At the same time, it is well known that DNNs trained for image classification admit so-called adversarial examples---images that have been altered in minor but very specific ways to change the label predicted by the network \cite{biggio2013evasion, szegedy2013intriguing}.
+In \cite{antun2020instabilities}, it was discovered that DNNs used in inverse problems (MRI and computed tomography) exhibit similar behavior.
+Namely, the authors show that perturbing the measurements slightly can lead to undesirable artifacts in the image reconstructed by the network and that the same perturbations do not cause problems for state-of-the-art compressed sensing methods.
 On the other hand, \cite{genzel2020solving} shows quantitatively that DNNs can be made robust, to a comparable level with total variation (TV) minimization, by injecting statistical noise to the measurement data during training.
 Here, robustness is measured by the mean relative reconstruction error as a function of relative (adversarial or statistical) noise level, where both are defined by the \(\ell^2\)-norm.
-Although DNNs and TV-regularized reconstruction behave similarly to adversarial perturbations from this quantitative perspective, the reconstruction artifacts are qualitatively very different.
-TV minimization suffers from global degradation of image quality (due to staircasing effects), while DNNs tend to introduce new meaningful features to the image.
-The latter type of artifacts is arguably worse, but it is only severe at relatively high noise levels and the introduced features can already be seen embedded in the adversarial noise and are therefore not created by the network.
+While this training procedure (known as ``jittering'') increases stability, it comes at the cost of accuracy, as the recovery of out of distribution features is compromised \cite{colbrook2022difficulty,genzel2020solving}.
+This trade-off can be controlled by tuning the noise level used at training time \cite{genzel2020solving}.